Defending National and Creating

 actually presides over the senate.
 In the U.S., the secretaries are the bosses

 over the executive departments.
-In many other countries, ministers are in
+In many other countries, ministers are in charge of governments.

 6) The U.S. constitution